 Item Master Maintenance

 Of importance is the identification as to how the supply of an item is ‘sourced’.
 Rootstock supports manufactured, purchased and subcontract sourcing.
-The assignment of the Commodity Code for the item is of key consideration because the item can inherit many of the Commodity Code attributes thus reducing users having to enter every field on the Item Master.
+The assignment of the Commodity Code for the item is of key consideration because the item can inherit many of the Commodity Code attributes, thus reducing the need for users to enter every field on the Item Master.

 Bill of Material Maintenance

 The Manufacturing or Subcontract Assemblies are identified within Bill of Material Maintenance.
-Each Component contains a separate record and standard information associating the component to the assembly can be kept on the Rootstock Bill of Material.
-Required information such as the quantity per assembly and add and delete effectivity data is maintained on each component link.
-Required Add and Delete effectivity information includes status and date with optional information including revision and engineering change order.
-Additional capabilities includes a scrap factor, ‘issue to’ work centers on the Shop Floor and lead time offset for planning purposes.
+Each Component contains a separate record.
+Standard information associating the component to the assembly can be kept on the Rootstock Bill of Material.
+Required information, such as the quantity per assembly and add and delete effectivity data, is maintained on each component link.
+Required Add and Delete effectivity information includes status and date with optional information, including revision and engineering change order.
+Additional capabilities include a scrap factor, ‘issue to’ work centers on the Shop Floor, and lead time offset for planning purposes.

 Bills of Material are also used in a Standard Cost Rollup to compute the material cost and the subcontract material cost of the purchased (or subcontract purchased) item.